lightning/bolts/07-routing-gossip.md

   - MUST set `features` according to [BOLT #9](09-features.md#assigned-features-flags)
   - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.
+  - SHOULD not announce a Tor v2 onion service.

 The receiving node:
   - if `node_id` is NOT a valid compressed public key: